How to | 10 Juli 2020

 Connectware Architecture

-In the following we will explore the Connectware architecture more closely by following an example in which we will add the needed software components to the Connectware one by one.
-We will start with a shopfloor full of data and a cloud to which we want to forward our data to – but no means of a connection between them.
+In the following we will explore the Connectware architecture more closely and see what the individual microservices do and when they come into play, when we are using Connectware.
+We will start with a heterogene shopfloor full of data and a cloud to which we want to forward our data to – but no means of a connection between them.
 So the question is how are we transferring our data out of the factory, into the cloud, in a controllable, extendible and secure way?

 First of all we need to start by establishing a connection between our shopfloor and the cloud application.
 See the following image to get an overview over the components that we will add in this section to achieve this goal.